 Instead visualize this:

-The StickPic was invented by two backpackers -ordinary guys from California- Rod Java and David Lopez with one of those “Why didn't I think of that?” ideas.
+The StickPic was invented by an ordinary backpacker from California, Rod Java, with one of those “Why didn't I think of that?” ideas.

 Weighing only 10.5 grams, it comes in six different models to fit 90% of all common trekking poles.
 A prototype of the original StickPic was first introduced to the hiking community at the 10th Annual Day Zero Pacific Crest Trail Kick Off (ADZPCTKO) at Lake Morena County Park in San Diego on April 25, 2008.
 We now have many through-hikers testing the StickPic on their journeys and we’re gathering comments, suggestions, and success stories to help us perfect this exciting product.

 We are a small cottage manufacturer with a single product.
 Everything from Web site design, marketing, assembly, packaging and customer service -just to name a few- is done within our company.

 We rely on trail chat, text messages, online profile pages, blog post, message board threads, instant messages, emails, gear reviews and word of mouth advertising for all of our marketing needs.

 Flattering rumours, gossip, innuendo, and hearsay are also welcomed.